ShanglunLi/OUSSM/README.md

 If you use this package, please cite the accompanying article:

 > Li, S., Kenney, T., & Gu, H. (2025).
-Factor State Space Modelling of the Ornstein-Uhlenbeck Process with Measurement Error and its Application. *Biometrics (Submitted)*.
+Factor State Space Modelling of the Ornstein-Uhlenbeck Process with Measurement Error and its Application.